Fyodor Polynin: Early life

-Polynin was born on October 20, 1906 in the village of Sukhoy otrog, located in the present-day Saratov Oblast.
+Polynin was born on October 20, 1906, in the village of Sukhoy otrog, located in the present-day Saratov Oblast.
 He came from a large peasant family and was one of 11 children.
 In 1907, he and his family moved to Siberia, to the village of Samarka at the Semipalatinsk region, where his father worked at a medium-sized farm.

 At the age of 8, he started working on his father's farm.
 After his father's death, he left for Kuybyshev in August 1924 and started working in the Union of Rural Cooperatives as a watchman and porter and from April 1927 as an unqualified worker in a sausage factory.
-At the same time, in the years between 1925 to 1928, he attended the evening secondary school for adults in Kuybyshev.
+At the same time, in the years between 1925 and 1928, he attended the evening secondary school for adults in Kuybyshev.

 Military career

 He joined the Red Army in October 1928.
-Polynin served as a cadet in the regimental school of the 101st Infantry Regiment, but in December 1928 he was transferred to the Red Army Air Force.
+Polynin served as a cadet in the regimental school of the 101st Infantry Regiment, but in December 1928 he was transferred to the Red Army Air Forces.
 He graduated from the Joint School of Pilots and Aviation Technicians in Volsk in 1929.
 In 1931, he graduated from the 3rd Military School of Pilots and Aviation Technicians in Orenburg.